-As the cholesteatoma enlarges, it can cause pressure in the ear as well as hearing loss.
+As a cholesteatoma grows, it can cause a sensation of pressure in the ear as well as hearing loss or dizziness.
 There may also be ear drainage, sometimes with a foul odor.

 Initial treatment may include a careful cleaning of the ear and antibiotics or ear drops to help clear any present infection.
 Cholesteatomas usually require surgical treatment to prevent continued growth which would lead to more serious complications.
 Surgical removal of cholesteatoma is done as an outpatient procedure with a high success rate.